-9 An alternative interpretation would be that employed workers lose their jobs and re-enter the pool of unemployed with rate ρ .
+&lt;sup>10 An alternative interpretation would be that employed workers lose their jobs and re-enter the pool of unemployed with rate $\rho$ .
 This could reflect exogenous job destruction due to bankruptcies or plant closings, putting individuals in the situation of having to start searching for new jobs in a new environment.

 A worker's type plays a crucial role in her choice of whether to search actively or not, because it affects the expected value of search.
 In the model, the only information that a worker can use to infer something about her true type is the cumulative time, t, she has spent unemployed so far.
 We assume that workers use Bayes' rule to update beliefs, so that their subjective belief about the likelihood of being the high type is decreasing in the length of unsuccessful search t.
-This assumption is in line with the results of our experiment, in the sense that people were observed to update beliefs in a way that is qualitatively consistent with Bayes' rule.11 Below, we will also impose the restriction that the initial prior is high enough that all individuals find it worthwhile to search in the initial period, regardless of their type.
+Below, we will also impose the restriction that the initial prior is high enough that all individuals find it worthwhile to search in the initial period, regardless of their type.
 This ensures that some portion of the population finds it optimal to search.